Chapter 1: The World at Stake

 "In the past 2 decades, under the instructions of the dear mayor Mr. Julius Bogo, we have successfully located and detected a vast amount of Energy-14 under this very piece of land.
 Yes, ladies and gentlemen, the ground you're stepping on now is home to millions of years of geological development, eventually producing vast amounts of this clean and reliable fuel source, sufficient to power the Earth for centuries...even for millennia!"

-"Thank you."
-Doctor Schiff nodded in the direction of the voice in appreciation, "As I said, the only stumbling block appears to be the method of harvesting the energy source.
-It is extremely prone to the atmosphere in our environment, and tends to escape when in contact with our air, the very atmosphere we are breathing in.
-Until very, very recently there has been no way to utilize such a powerful fuel, the very source which can solve our energy problems."
+"The only stumbling block appears to be the method of harvesting the energy source.
+It is extremely prone to the atmosphere in our environment, and tends to escape when in contact with the very air we are breathing in.
+Until very, very recently there has been no way to utilize such a powerful fuel, the very source which can solve all our energy shortages."

 "Perhaps stress on our organization was all that was needed.
 With the problems of over-population looming ahead, it's difficult for us not find a way out.
 But finally, we have succeeded.
 There is indeed a way, to harvest the famous Energy-14 and use it without it being evaporated by the atmosphere."